 My first faculty position was as a lecturer in Applied Mathematics at Plymouth University, where I won the 2016 faculty SSTAR award for the most innovative use of teaching methods, and in September 2016 I joined the Department of Mathematical Sciences at the University of Greenwich.

 I am also interested in promoting the wonder and relevance of applied mathematics and fluid mechanics.
-Since joining the Department of Mathematical Sciences at the University of Greenwich I ran a Walking on Custard activity at the 2017 and 2019 IMA Festival of Mathematics to increase awareness of rheology (the science of deformation and flow), discussed non-Newtonian fluids on Channel 4’s Food Unwrapped, and hosted a hands-on (feet-on?) workshop about viscosity at the Butins Astonishing Science Weekend.
+You can see a video I made about non-Newtonain fluids when I as at Plymouth University here.
+Since joining the School of Computing and Mathematical Sciences at the University of Greenwich I ran a Walking on Custard activity at the 2017 and 2019 IMA Festival of Mathematics to increase awareness of rheology (the science of deformation and flow), discussed non-Newtonian fluids on Channel 4’s Food Unwrapped, and hosted a hands-on (feet-on?) workshop about viscosity at the Butins Astonishing Science Weekend.
 A review of this excellent weekend of science for kids (and their parents!) can be found here.